Asthma is a condition that leads to narrowing of the airways of the lungs. Symptoms include wheeze, cough and difficulty breathing.

 What is asthma?

-Asthma is a common respiratory condition.
-It affects the small and medium-sized airways (also called breathing tubes or bronchi) in the lungs.
+Asthma is a common breathing condition.
+It affects the small and medium-sized airways (bronchi) in the lungs.

-In asthma, the airways are inflamed and there is:
+In asthma, your child's airways are inflamed and there is:

 - swelling of the airway wall